Crane vessel nears Golden Ray

-The 225-foot-tall VB 10,000 entered the shipping channel approaching St. Simons Island and the Golden Ray this morning.
+The 255-foot-tall VB 10,000 entered the shipping channel approaching St. Simons Island and the Golden Ray this morning.

 The huge crane left its mooring at Fernandina Beach Monday afternoon, was moved north by tugs overnight and entered the shipping channel before dawn today.